davidjguru/dependency_injection_exercise/README.md

 ## Setup

 1. Clone the repository within the `/web/modules/custom/` path.
+1. Move to the final branch `git checkout  merged/final_status`.
 1. Install this module enabling the resource.
 Run `drush en dependency_injection_exercise`.
 1. Add the new provided custom block 'Rest output block' to a page.